SG$483.00raised of SG$10,000.00 goal goal

 - There is an average of 168 food poisoning cases in Vietnam annually

 - 85% of vegetable growers use pesticide, 43% use twice the recommended amount of pesticide, leading to health risk (Nguyen, 2019)

-2. Inculcating the 'organic mindset' within the community by equipping villagers with organic farming methods that will encourage cleaner and healthier vegetable production and consumption in the village.
-(Part of on-the-ground phase with multiple farming workshops by project mentors and mentees)
+2. Empowering the minority youths in Lam Dong Province and inculcating the 'organic mindset' within the community by equipping villagers with organic farming methods that will encourage cleaner and healthier vegetable production and consumption in the village.
+This will be part of the on-the-ground phase with multiple farming workshops by project mentors and mentees.

 Where will my contribution go?

 Contributions will go into the farming logistics for the on-ground phase, as well as equipping farmers with materials for their farming projects.